jaredgoldman/facemelter/README.md

 ### Canvas

-The `canvas` command sends a message featuring nft
+The `canvas` command sends a message featuring mock data for two entered NFTs.
+This command is helpful for testing image manipulation via Discord interactions.